MT. WASHINGTON VALLEY REAL ESTATE

 Groceries & Daily Errands

-There is a small country store in Silver Lake village.
-For full grocery shopping, most residents head to Shaw's, Hannaford, or Walmart in Conway/North Conway — a 15-minute drive.
+There is a small country store & hardware store on Rt.
+113. For full grocery shopping, most residents head to Shaw's, Hannaford, Market Basket or Walmart in Conway/North Conway — a 15-minute drive.
+Gas is just across the northern and southern townline.
 Ossipee, about 10 minutes south, also has shopping options.

 Dining